modin-project/modin/docs/supported_apis/dataframe_supported.rst

 ``pd.DataFrame`` supported APIs
 ===================================

-The following table lists both implemented and not implemented methods.
+The ``pd.DataFrame`` supported APIs table lists both implemented and not implemented methods.
 If you have need of an operation that is listed as not implemented, feel free to open an issue on the `GitHub repository`_, or give a thumbs up to already created issues.
 Contributions are also welcome!

-The following table is structured as follows: The first column contains the method name, the second column - the parameter name of this method, and other columns contain different flags describing particular properties of method parameters for a concrete execution.
+Supported APIs table is structured as follows: The first column contains the method name, the second column - the parameter name of this method, and other columns contain different flags describing particular properties of method parameters for a concrete execution.